lxmfy/LXMFy/README.md

 # LXMFy

-Easily create LXMF bots for the Reticulum Network with this framework.
-Very similar to Discord.py.
+Easily create LXMF bots for the Reticulum Network with this extensible framework.

 ## Features